 As you can see, there are many types of exercise and each has their role in keeping the body in top shape, in different ways.

 Now that we have explored the main types of exercise, let’s see how each one may pertain to different cases of thyroid disease.

 For someone with hypothyroidism, weight gain and fatigue are common struggles.
 Intense/prolonged exercises are not recommended because they will put further strain on your already struggling thyroid gland.

-Furthermore, at this stage intense exercise is seen as a stressor, causing the release of stress hormone, cortisol, which lowers the effectiveness of T3 – your active thyroid hormone.
+Furthermore, at this stage intense exercise is seen as a stressor.
+This causes the release of stress hormone, cortisol, which lowers the effectiveness of T3.

 So, what little amount of hormone your thyroid does produce, the efforts are being thwarted by the cortisol response.
 Also, cortisol lowers other beneficial hormones that help your body build muscle and burn fat.

 Key Insight: Cortisol puts the brakes on any fat burning – quite counterproductive to the amount of time and effort you are giving!